chanzuckerberg/software-mention-extraction/README.md

 In an effort to automate the process of crediting and identifying relevant and essential software in the biomedical domain, we've developed a machine learning model to extract mentions of software from scientific articles.
 The input to this model is a text from a scientific article and the output is a list of mentioned software within it.

-We applied this model to the CORD-19 full-text articles and stored the output in this dataset.
+We applied this model to the CORD-19 full-text articles and stored the output in [link to be added](). :arrow_right: TODO: add license info.

 ## :star: Instructions